yungSoftware/roblox-2016-source-code/README.md

    - Except **Qt**, [see here to download it](/BUILDING_CONTRIBS.md)

 ## 🎯 Current Goals
-- Add more helpful documentation.
+- Add more helpful documentation
-- Backport Hitius and Graphictoria Features.
+- Backport Hitius and Graphictoria Features
 - 64-bit Support (💀)
-- Make it able to build all the projects in the latest Visual Studio Compiler Version
+- Make it able to build all the projects inside the latest Visual Studio Version
   - [ ] App
   - [ ] App.BulletPhysics
   - [ ] Base